project-akri/akri/.github/pull_request_template.md

 <!--  Thank you for contributing to the Akri repo!
 Before submitting this PR, please make sure:
 1. Read the Contributing Guide before submitting your PR: https://docs.akri.sh/community/contributing
-2. Decide whether you need to add any flags to your PR title, such as `[SAME VERSION]` if the version should not be changed and your change will trigger the version check workflow.
+2. Decide whether you need to add any labels to your PR, such as `same version` if the version should not be changed and your change will trigger the version check workflow.
 This will cause the workflow to automatically succeed: https://github.com/project-akri/akri/blob/main/.github/workflows/check-versioning.yml
 3. If this PR closes another issue, add 'closes #<issue number>' somewhere in the PR summary.
 GitHub will automatically close that issue when this PR gets merged.
 Alternatively, adding 'refs #<issue number>' will not close the issue, but help provide the reviewer more context. -->

 **What this PR does / why we need it**: